kontron/python-aardvark/docs/intro.rst

   a.i2c_master_write(0x50, b'\x00\x02\0x00\x00')

-This will write adress device `0x50` and sends the byte sequence `0x00`, `0x02`, `0x00`, `0x00` to it.
+This will write address device `0x50` and sends the byte sequence `0x00`, `0x02`, `0x00`, `0x00` to it.
 To read from a device use :meth:`pyaardvark.Aardvark.i2c_master_read`.
 Eventually, both can be combined and issued in one transaction: